 Data privacy regulations are laws, standards, or rules that dictate how organizations that handle consumer data should go about it.
 Generally speaking, data regulations are good news for us as consumers.
 They give us rights such as:

-- knowing when and to what purpose our data is being collected
+- Knowing when and to what purpose companies collect our data.

 Why Should You Care About Data Regulations?

-While data regulations are great for consumers, they pose a new set of challenges to organizations that handle and process user data.
+While data regulations are great for consumers, they pose new challenges to organizations that handle and process user data.
 Organizations must ensure they obey the regulations that apply to their jurisdiction, under penalty of heavy fines and other consequences.

-The first item on our list is HIPAA, which is a privacy rule that originated in the United States.
+The first item on our list is HIPAA, a privacy rule that originated in the United States.